 Managing the dairy herd for a successful breeding season

-With the dairy breeding season currently in full swing on most Irish dairy farms we will look at some of the key targets farmers need to try and achieve over the coming weeks and look at how these targets will be achieved.
+With the dairy breeding season currently in full swing on most Irish dairy farms, Kevin O'Hara, Teagasc Ballinrobe, looks at some of the key targets farmers need to achieve over the coming weeks.

-As previous stated most dairy herds in Ireland typically start breeding on May 1st so at this stage most farmers have completed 2-3 weeks of Artificial Insemination (AI).
-The aim here is that 90% of all cows to be served would have been inseminated by the end of week 3.
+Most dairy herds in Ireland typically start breeding from May 1st.
+At this stage, earlier herds have completed two or three weeks of artificial insemination (AI).
+The aim here is that 90% of all cows to be served would have been inseminated by the end of week three.
 This is a key figure for farmers to aim for if a compact calving spread is to be achieved next spring.
-The 6 week calving rate figure is key for all milk producers but especially spring milk herds where cows are typically dried off in late December.
+The six-week calving rate figure is key for all milk producers but especially spring milk herds where cows are typically dried off in late December.

-In cases where BCS is below optimum cows should be given additional feed supplement in the parlour or in certain cases put on once a day milking to help build up condition and hopefully allow the cow to cycle naturally.
-This is extremely beneficial to 1st time calvers as they are under the most pressure in the herd.
+In cases where body condition score (BCS) is below optimum, cows should be given additional feed supplement in the parlour or - in certain cases - put on once a day milking to help build up condition and hopefully allow the cow to cycle naturally.
+This is extremely beneficial to first time calvers, as they are under the most pressure in the herd.

 Lameness can be a major issue to cow fertility and is a major issue where cows are walking long distances to and from the milking parlour.
-Cows which become lame in the breeding season should be assessed immediately as they will lose condition rapidly and may become non-estrus (not cycling) shortly afterwards.
+Cows which become lame in the breeding season should be assessed immediately, as they will lose condition rapidly and may become non cycling shortly afterwards.